Will-Georges/Barcode-Bites/README.md

 ## Features

-- 1
+- 1 - List will go here.
-- 2

 ## Versioning Convention

 The version number of the extension is specified in the `manifest.json` file.
 E.g. "1.0.1"

 - Major Version: Increased when an API change or significant change is made.
-- Minor Version: Increased when functionality is added.
+- Minor Version: Increased when functionality is added, or a medium scale change is made.
 - Patch Version: Increased when bug fixes are made, or minor things updated.

 ## Version History

-1.0.0 - Files and IDE Setup.
+- 1.0.0 - Files and IDE Setup (22/7/24)
-1.0.1 - Update Logo
+- 1.0.1 - Update Logo (22/7/24)
+- 1.1.0 - Connected Project to Github (22/7/24)

 ## Notes